Getting Serious about Play: A Resource Guide

 This sidebar is a supplement to The Play Gap

-An example of families playing together include the now well known Maker Faires.
-The Bay Area 2019 Maker Faire is right around the corner (May 17 -19) and the World Maker Faire is in NYC is in September, 2019.
-If you are anywhere near these cities, don’t miss these events.
+An example of families playing together include the now well-known Maker Faires, held in cities all around the country.
+If you are anywhere near one of these events, don’t miss it!
 They exhibit ingenuity at its boldest, craziest, and most promising.

 This month the town of New Haven debated bringing more play back into the schools, and the U.S Play Coalition hosted the tenth anniversary conference on the value of play.
 In more positive news, the World Economic Forum, meeting in January 2019, included a session on using play to support the education of children in Africa.

 Finland continues to rank quite highly in the happiness of its citizens.
 Could this be because Finnish children are encouraged to play?
 Whatever the reason, Mississippi Professor Angela Farmer recently shared some lessons we should be learning from Finland.
 So we wanted to share a fun resource we discovered: Rent-a-Finn, sponsored by Visit Finland, where you can watch a series of live-stream events, take a Hintsa quiz and get happiness tips, and even meet a “personal happiness guide.”

 Two journalists in particular have been writing unusually thoughtful articles on the value of play, and the consequences of ignoring it.
 One is Hanna Rosin of The Atlantic.
 The other is Valerie Strauss at The Washington Post.
 Here are a few of their most on-point stories: